 #1: Improving Performance

-This poses a problem to placing both price stops and time stops.
-Hence, think through your exit strategy before jumping into a WR7 trade.
+This poses a challenge for placing both price stops and time stops.
+Hence, plan your exit strategy before jumping into a WR7 trade that targets trend reversals.

 The article was first published on 14 July 2015 and updated on 22 April 2020.